 It is obvious that everyone wants to use unlimited data.
 Nobody wants their mobile phone to stop in the middle of YouTube videos or during movie streaming.
 Everybody loves to browse content and video chat with their loved ones without checking their data time and again.
 However, ever since the data revolution began in Nepal, none of the incumbent telecom operators have ever provided us with truly unlimited data.
 This post, we are analyzing the reasons for no true unlimited wireless internet data in Nepal.

 There have been instances where some of the operators have indulged in providing unlimited data but with certain limitations.
 Ncell has been providing unlimited data with certain limitation.
 It does provide a certain volume of data for a high-speed quota but after that quota, we can’t even browse the smaller websites with the downgraded speed they provide.

 Why operators are refraining from introducing truly unlimited 4G in Nepal is an interesting question to analyze.
 There are certain reasons for the lack of truly unlimited wireless data in Nepal.

-Nepali telecom operators have operated at some of the least possible spectrum.
+Nepali telecom operators have operated at some of the least possible spectra.
 When it came to 3G, most operators were provided just 5 MHz of 2100 MHz spectrum.
 Compare this to some countries where operators had as much as 20 or 30 MHz of 2100 MHz spectrum to provide 3G and it starts to become clear as to why operators were reluctant to provide unlimited 3G.

 If truly unlimited 3G was provided by any of the top two telecom operators, then taking into consideration the population density of Nepal and the low 5 MHz of spectrum, it would have been surely possible that network quality would have significantly deteriorated in certain parts of cities.